misho-kr/ansible-zabbix-deployment/README.md

 ### Zabbix server deployment

-The procedire consists of 3 steps:
+The procedure consists of 3 steps of which the 2nd one is manual and executes by you:

 1. Install server software packages
 1. Connect to server with browser and complete the configuration
 1. Install agent on the server host

-The second step requires you to connect to the server with browser and input several config parameters.
-Without that the agent deployment would fail.
-Becasue of this restriction the server deployment is implemented in 2 phases.
+The deployment is split into 2 phases because you have to connect to the server with browser and input some config parameters, as per server installation instruction.
+If there is a way to get around it please share it.

 ```bash
 $ ansible-playbook -v -i hosts site.yml --limit zabbix-server -t server